The History Behind Halloween

 How Far Back Do We Have to Look to See Halloween Celebrated?

-As with so many holidays and special celebrations, Halloween has some religious overtones.
-Over 2,000 years ago there were Pagans of Celtic origin who believed that at least once a year the dead would return to earth and walk among the living.
-This belief tended to be tied to summer’s end when the harvest was taking place, and before winter set in for the season.
+Halloween has some religious overtones, as do many holidays and special celebrations.
+Over 2,000 years ago, there were Pagans of Celtic origin who believed that at least once a year, the dead would return to earth and walk among the living.
+This strong belief with the Celts of Irish background was tied to summer’s end when the harvest occurred and before winter set in for the season.

 Those celebrations were marked with traditional activities like dressing up in costumes depicting the dead or Satanic characters to either ward off evil spirits or blend in with them so as not to be noticed.
-They often would start bonfires to light up the night.
+People often started bonfires to light up the night.
 These celebrations were traditionally held on the last day of October.

-The celebration at that time was called Samhain and was common in what we now call the United Kingdom, parts of northern France, and Ireland.
+At that time, the celebration was called Samhain and was common in what we now call the United Kingdom, parts of northern France, and Ireland.

-There are a number of names given to the night right before All Saints Day, such as All-Hallows, All Hallows Eve, and then Halloween.
-You can see the religious influences of the day creeping into these celebrations.
+The night before All Saints Day has several names, such as All Hallows, Hallows Eve, Soul’s Day, and Halloween.
+The religious influences of the day creep into these celebrations.

 How Did These Celebrations Make Their Way to America and Other Countries?

-As the Europeans who had been celebrating a holiday with Halloween-like activities began their heavy immigration to the western hemisphere and elsewhere, they brought with them their beliefs and related events and celebrations that marked key times of the year, including Halloween.
+As Europeans who had been celebrating a holiday with Halloween-like activities began their heavy immigration to the Western Hemisphere and elsewhere, they brought with them their beliefs and related events and celebrations that marked key times of the year, including Halloween traditions.

-When you add the challenging times brought on by the Salem Witch trials and the belief in witches and Satanic worship, Halloween took on special meaning and significance.
-Many believed that the witches actually take the form of black cats or that the Devil gave witches black cats to be their friends and companions as they went about their witch-related duties.
-For centuries these black cats were thought of as evil, and superstitions still persist in that regard.
+When you add the challenging times brought on by the Salem Witch trials and the belief in witches and Satanic worship, Halloween takes on special meaning and significance.
+Many believe that witches take the form of black cats or that the Devil gave witches black cats to be their friends and companions as they went about their witch-related duties.
+For centuries, these black cats were considered evil, and superstitions persist.

 As Europeans immigrated to other parts of the world, including many Asian countries, the traditions and celebrations of a Halloween-like day went with them and have persisted.